Grape-Tickler/debunked-by-chat/content/blog/fupa-fund/index.md

 ## Facts

-* The express purpose of the FUPA fund was: "Please join me in donating to H3H3's defense fund and taking a stand together as a community.
+* The express purpose of Philip DeFranco's GoFundMe was: "Please join me in donating to H3H3's defense fund and taking a stand together as a community.
 If you don't have the cash, please just get the word out about this."
-[2](https://www.gofundme.com/f/h3h3defensefund)
+[2](https://www.gofundme.com/f/h3h3defensefund).
+So, at the time everyone donated, there wasn't even a concept of the FUPA Fund.
+It was intended solely for the Klein's.
 * The original estimates from their attorney was that the legal defense would cost $100k.
 [3](https://www.youtube.com/watch?v=ix4mTekl3MM&t=1m49s)
 * Since they raised much more, the Kleins generously came up with the idea of the FUPA fund to give money back to the community after his lawsuit.
 Saying that the money raised would become a community fund with them "...*as the first clients*".
 [4](https://www.youtube.com/watch?v=ix4mTekl3MM&t=3m20s)
 * The creation of the fund was guided by the advice of their original attorney, who proved to be incorrect that this non profit would be able to legally be used to even support the Kleins.
 [5](https://www.youtube.com/watch?v=B4YLocxPd10&t=32m27s)